Legacy Garden in early April

 Water moves through many of the gardens and helps to create an environment apart from the hustle of everyday life in the city.

 Admission to the park was free for many years, but is now $3 for visitors 13 and over and $1 for visitors 6 to 12.
-More recently admission to the Arboretum was free on Tuesdays, but the Arbortetum is no longer open on Tuesdays..
+The only time the Overland Park Arboretum is free is the first Tuesday of the month.

 copyright 2005-2023 by Keith Stokes